Go to top

 A u t o d y n a m i c s y s t e m:

 The primordial soup was the environment in which, in a natural way (due to the laws of physics and chemistry), the RPD-type particles emerged, and these naturally generated the process of competitive struggle for the resources they needed to rebuild after dividing.
 This process, in turn, began to feed back to affect the original particles, causing changes in their structure in subsequent generations.
 Therefore, the primordial soup was an autodynamic system - which means a system that generates processes that alters the system itself or its components.
-And this reconstruction of elements continues to this day, and viruses, fungi and every person and every one of their cells are part of this system.
+And this reconstruction of elements continues to this day, and viruses, fungi and every person and een every one of their cells are part of this system.

 C e l l:

 A wall surrounding a town ensures that the inhabitants are more secure.
 By being covered, with a membrane, the cooperating elements of synthesizing replicators ensured a better cooperation and an improvement in their acquisition and/or maintenance of resources skills.
 As mentioned before, the phospholipid membranes are also RPD-type particles.
-Therefore, it is most likely that, through modification of mRNA which occured during the duplication of the synthetizing replicators, a new type of peptide was created, a new special type which attracted the phospholipids and this created the cell membrane.
+Therefore, it is most likely that, through modification of mRNA which occurred during the duplication of the synthetizing replicators, a new type of peptide was created, a new special type which attracted the phospholipids and this created the cell membrane.
 And in this way, the primitive cells emerged, now considered to be alive.

 B i o l o g i c a l e v o l u t i o n: